Melbourne RoboCats Mentorship

 Photo by Kevin Chen

-On the embedded side, I guided students through motor control using WPILib, including configuring CAN-based motor controllers, setting current limits, and managing neutral modes.
-We integrated encoders, gyroscopes, and limit switches to provide feedback for closed-loop control and to prevent mechanical over-travel.
-Students implemented drive algorithms, mechanism control, and safety interlocks that respected FRC rules and protected hardware.
+On the embedded side, I walked them through motor control with WPILib, including setting up CAN motor controllers, current limits, and neutral modes.
+We wired in encoders, gyroscopes, and limit switches so the robot could run closed-loop control and not drive its mechanisms past their limits.
+The students wrote the drive code, mechanism control, and the safety checks that kept everything within the rules and easy on the hardware.

 Photo by Kevin Chen